jspinak/brobot/docs/docs/ai-brobot-project-creation.md

    - Use @State and @Transition annotations for cleaner code
    - Separate transitions into dedicated classes
    - Use Spring dependency injection throughout
+   - Use declarative search regions for UI elements with predictable relationships

 2. **Modern API Usage**
    - Always use ActionConfig classes (PatternFindOptions, ClickOptions, etc.)